kevinjameshilton/CS122B-Billing-Service/README.md

 }
 ```

+We can then get information out of the `SignedJWT` by using `user.getJWTClaimsSet()` and then getting the corrosponging claim by using `getClaim()`.
+Note that we get the claim by the key we used when we set the claim in the idm.

+We set our userId using `.claim(JWTManager.CLAIM_ID, userId)` we can get that id by using `getCustomClaim(JWTManager.CLAIM_ID)`.
+However this returns a type of `Object` if we know what the type of the specific claim is we can use the helper functions.
+We know we set `JWTManager.CLAIM_ID` as a `Long` so we can use `getLongClaim(JWTManager.CLAIM_ID)` to get it as a type of `Long`.

+A convient function to use to get our roles our of our `SignedJWT` is  `.getStringListClaim(JWTManager.CLAIM_ROLES)` which returns our user's roles as a list of `String`s

 ### BigDecimal

 **Very Important** For all values that deal with money, Including those in our `ResponseModel` We want to make sure we are returning a type of `BigDecimal` with a scale set to `2`.
 The tests will fail if we do not have it set to this scale as json considers: `14.5500` different than `14.55`.